khotta/color_echo/README.md

 * v0.3.0, 2014-12-08
     * High color can now be selected.
     * Multiple text attribute can now be selected.
-    * Add parameter to the #reset method.
+    * Added parameter to the #reset method.

 * v0.2.4, 2014-12-04
     * Can now be able to specify a non-string when rainbow mode.